About the Collection

-At the Fishbon Library, selected subscriptions are maintained that reflect the clinical, nursing, and research activities at Mount Zion.
-It is the same for the on-site book collection: there are basic medical references plus additional contemporary texts that reflect the healthcare activities at Mount Zion.
+At the Fishbon Library, selected subscriptions are maintained that reflect the clinical, nursing, and research activities at the UCSF Medical Center.
+The on-site book collection comprises basic medical references plus additional contemporary texts in selected clinical specialities.

 Mount Zion Hospital has been a part of San Francisco since 1887, and over the past 100 years has received many gifts of books from its physicians.
-Since 1950, the most noteworthy of these have been held in a special "History of Medicine" (HOM) collection that currently is housed in the Hellman Conference Room at Mount Zion.
+Since 1950, the most noteworthy of these have been held in a special "History of Medicine" (HOM) collection that currently is housed in the Hellman Conference Room at UCSF's Mount Zion campus.

 Many physicians at Mount Zion participated in an "Oral History" project in the 1980s & 1990s; these tapes also are cataloged and stored with the HOM collection.